EdmondAng/my_materials/NLP and sentiment analysis of SQTalk forum/README.md

 ## 3. Conclusion

 A predictive model with good performance was successfully developed for SIA.
-The customer service centre can use the model to sort incoming enquiries into (1) KF, (2) LCA, and (3) other categories automatically.
+The customer service centre can use the model to sort incoming messages into (1) KF, (2) LCA, and (3) other categories automatically.
 The areas of strength for KF and LCA were also identified through sentiment analysis, where SIA can then incorporate into their marketing campaigns.
 SIA was also advised to continuously monitor the model's performance, and to conduct model re-training when the ROC AUC and f1 scores dip to 0.8 and 0.7 respectively to maintain good predictive performance.

 1. Findings:
     - The TFIDF-vectorised SVM model performed the best in both weight-average ROC AUC (0.913) and f1-scores (0.802) across all the above models